 Compare: Lightroom CC vs Mylio

 Mylio vs Lightroom – what to select?
 Comparing Mylio versus Lightroom, we may find similar features and differences as well.
-Both applications have features to organize media library and give tools to transform a mess of photos, scattered among multiple sources and drives into a well-structured photo library.
+Both applications have features to organize media libraries and give tools to transform a mess of photos, scattered among multiple sources and drives into a well-structured photo library.
 Both programs provide practical tools to tag photos with keywords, rate photos, and assign color tags also.
-Both programs have a facial recognition feature that gives the handy way to browse a photo collection.
+Both programs have a facial recognition feature that gives a handy way to browse a photo collection.

 In terms of photo improvements, Lightroom and Mylio provide features to edit photos, from the essential tools like crop, exposure, and saturation control to the advanced tools like curves and filters.

 There are differences between Lightroom and Mylio as well.
 Mylio has more powerful tools to organize a photo collection that is scattered between multiple sources and devices.
-Mylio can find and download photos from web sources, like Facebook or Google Photos, and to consolidate a library and make it identical on several devices.
+Mylio can find and download photos from web sources, like Facebook or Google Photos, and consolidate a library and make it identical on several devices.
 Lightroom doesn’t have similar features and doesn’t try to be an all-in-one solution for photo organization needs.

 On the other hand, Lightroom has advanced tools to edit photos that are used by professional photographers.
 Lightroom offers presets and is workflow-oriented software that helps photographers to automate routine tasks and use batch processing whenever it’s possible, to speed up photos post-processing and provide results to clients faster.